cs419 Data Mining

-If you are at Level Two or lower when mid-semester reports are due, I will report your work as unsatisfactory.
+If you are at Level Four or lower when mid-semester reports are due, I will report your work as unsatisfactory.

 All activities are optional.
-The total number of XP equals 2650.
-You only need 2100 for an A.
+The total number of XP exceeds 2400.
+You only need 2150 for an A.

-Programming practice will typically be slight remixes of the book exercises.
-There will be approximately 7 practices each worth up to 60 points.
+Programming practice will typically be slight remixes of the book exercises and done in class.
+There will be at least 7 practices.
 Programming practice can be done individually or with a partner.
-You can only do two practices with the same partner.

 Programming Demo – 150-300XP